codership/documentation/galeracluster/source/statetransfer.rst

 .. note:: Given that all cache files are memory-mapped, the write-set caching process may appear to use more memory than it actually does.

+.. note:: If the :ref:`gcache.recover <gcache.recover>` parameter is set to ``yes``, an attempt to recover the gcache will be performed on startup, so that the node may continue to serve IST to other nodes.
+If set to ``no``, gcache will be invalidated on startup and the node will only be able to serve SST.